w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 we didn't test authoring tool accessibility back then.
 In June, we had a review of accessibility in Gutenberg and some feedback from users with accessibility needs.
 At that time it was felt Gutenberg was not right for this project.

-Given the importance the owner of WordPress, [Automattic](https://automattic.com/), has put on Gutenberg as the future of WordPress we did not feel it was reasonable to recommend using the Classic Editor if there is a reasonable chance this will not be supported in the future.
+Given the importance the WordPress project has put on Gutenberg as the future of WordPress we did not feel it was reasonable to recommend using the Classic Editor if there is a reasonable chance this will not be supported in the future.
 At present [Classic Editor is slated for end of life in Dec 2021](https://make.wordpress.org/core/2018/11/07/classic-editor-plugin-support-window/).

 We look forward to the continued development of Gutenberg and applaud efforts to make it more accessible.
 We appreciate improvements